Book Three of The Stranje House Novels

 It’s 1814.
 Napoleon has escaped his imprisonment on Elba.
 Europe is in shambles.
 Britain is at war on four fronts.
 Stranje House is a School for Unusual Girls, where five young ladies are secretly being trained for a world of spies, diplomacy, and war….

 LADY JANE MOORE has a secret.
 A secret that must be kept buried.
-For if anyone discovered the truth, her life at Stranje House would crumble.
+If anyone discovered the truth, her life at Stranje House would crumble.
 And with Napoleon Bonaparte threatening to invade England, everyone at Stranje House is already in mortal danger.

 Is Jane enough of a mastermind to save Alexander, her friends at Stranje House, and possibly England itself?